On the derived Tate curve and global smooth Tate $K$-theory: Introduction

-Not only does the oriented tate curve $\T$ give the meromorphic topological $q$-expansion map $\TMF \to \KO\llpar q \rrpar$ as a morphism of $\E_\infty$-rings, but using recent advances in equivariant homotopy theory, this can be refined further to a morphism of \emph{global $\E_\infty$-rings}.\\
+Not only does the oriented Tate curve $\T$ give the meromorphic topological $q$-expansion map $\TMF \to \KO\llpar q \rrpar$ as a morphism of $\E_\infty$-rings, but using recent advances in equivariant homotopy theory, this can be refined further to a morphism of \emph{global $\E_\infty$-rings}.\\

 In \cite{davidandlennart}, Gepner--Meier construct equivariant cohomology theories associated with oriented elliptic curves, such as the Tate curve $\T$ appearing in \Cref{existenceoftatecurve}.
-Roughly speaking, for an oriented elliptic curve $\e$ over a derived stack $\s$, they define $\Ell^{\B G}_{\e/\s}$ to be the stack of homomorphisms $\HOM_\s(\underline{G}^\vee, \e)$ for each abelian compact Lie group $G$.
-The value of $\Ell_{\e/\s}^{(-)}$ on a general $G$-space $Y$ for a general compact Lie group $G$ is obtained by appropriately Kan extending this diagram.\footnote{There is a similar approach to equivariant cohomology theories by Lurie called \emph{tempered cohomology}; see \cite{ec3}.
-We prefer to use Gepner--Meier's formulation when working with $\T$, as their technology is best suited to elliptic curves.
-We will use Lurie's set-up from \cite{ec3} to discuss \emph{global quasi-elliptic cohomology} in \Cref{ssec:qell}.
-These two approaches are shown to agree in an appropriate sense in \cite{elltempcomp}.}\\
+Roughly speaking, for an oriented elliptic curve $\e$ over a derived stack $\s$, they define $\Ell_{\e}(\B G)$ to be the stack of homomorphisms $\HOM(\underline{G}^\vee, \e)$ for each abelian compact Lie group $G$.
+The value of $\Ell_{\e}(-)$ on a general $G$-space $Y$ for a general compact Lie group $G$ is obtained by appropriately Kan extending this diagram.\\